2006 Kansas City Chiefs season: Offseason

 Dick Vermeil, head coach, retired after the Chiefs' 2005 campaign.
 On Monday, January 9, 2006, the Chiefs made their first step throughout the 2006 offseason when they hired Herman Edwards from the New York Jets as the new head coach.

-2006 NFL Draft
+Draft

 Note: The Chiefs exchanged their fourth round draft pick to the New York Jets in order to acquire coach Herman Edwards.

 Roster moves

 Just before training camp, Pro Bowl cornerback Ty Law was added to Kansas City's lineup to strengthen the defense.
 To help the offense, Left tackle Kyle Turley made his first appearance post-two-year absence from the NFL, and Running back Michael Bennett was acquired to back up Larry Johnson.
 The Chiefs signed quarterback Casey Printers, who had success in the Canadian Football League, to their practice squad.

 Key losses to the team included the heart and soul of the team's offense; Pro Bowl tackles Willie Roaf and John Welbourn announcing their retirements (Welbourn later returned to the team in week eight following a suspension served after his reinstatement), and Fullback Tony Richardson was signed by the Minnesota Vikings.